scholarsuite/scholarsuite.github.io/.github/PULL_REQUEST_TEMPLATE.md

 You can check the items by adding an `x` between the brackets, like this: `[x]` -->

-- [ ] I have run `node --run format` to ensure the code follows the style guide.
+- [ ] I have run `node --run pre-commit` to ensure the code follows the style guide.
 - [ ] I have run `npx turbo build` to check if the website builds without errors.
 - [ ] I've covered new added functionality with unit tests if necessary.